AlluDaddy/Gangala_Testing/README.md

 # Gangala_Testing

-To install all the dependies required to this code:
+To install all the dependencies required to this code:

 ```
 pip install -r requirements.txt
 ```